Accounts Receivable (A/R) Turnover Ratio: Definition & Free Calculator

 The A/R turnover provides a snapshot of the company’s ability to quickly collect receivables from customers.
 The goal of this metric is to show how many times a year your company collects on its customer debt, which will help indicate whether you should initiate debt collection efforts or shorten the credit terms you offer customers.
 The higher the A/R turnover, the better it’s for the company, leading to fewer bad debts and less overall risk.

-The accounts receivable turnover ratio measures how many times per year a business can collect its A/R, whereas day sales outstanding (DSO) is a metric that represents how long it takes a business to collect an A/R from a customer after the sale.
+The A/R turnover ratio measures how many times per year a business can collect its A/R, whereas day sales outstanding (DSO) is a metric that represents how long it takes a business to collect an A/R from a customer after the sale.
 Both measures capture the same information but in a slightly different way.

-(A/R / Credit sales) x Number of days
+This is the formula for calculating DSO: (A/R / Credit sales) x Number of days

 The goal is to maintain a low DSO number because a low DSO reflects quicker cash collection.